rubixcube199/dots-hyprland/README.md

     <h3> still wip! </h3>
 </div>

- - Who says cinnamon is most windows-like?
+## Features
+ - Actually has animations similar to Windows
+ - You'll see an anime girl instead of Trump in the Widgets panel
+## Instructions
- - See the main branch for dependencies/instructions
+ - See the main branch for dependencies and installation instructions
  - Start bar with `eww open winbar`

  # Screenshots